nuuuwan/news_lk3_data/README.md

 The general public is urged to take adequate precautions to minimize damages caused by temporary localized strong winds and lightning during thundershowers.

 Meanwhile, on the apparent northward relative motion of the sun, it is going to be directly over the latitudes of Sri Lanka from 05 to 15 April this year.
-The nearest areas of Sri Lanka over which the sun is overhead today (05th) are Balapitiya, Elpitiya, Morawaka and Tissamaharama at about 12.12 p.m.
+The nearest areas of Sri Lanka over which the sun will be overhead today (05) are Balapitiya, Elpitiya, Morawaka and Tissamaharama at about 12.12 p.m.

 ◼️